Horsetail For Hair Growth: Benefits And What You Should Know

 You also can steep horsetail extract to create a tea infusion.
 Infuse 2 to 3 teaspoons of the herbal extract in hot water and let it sit for 10 minutes.
 Drain the herbal remnants to get the horsetail tea infusion.
 You can drink this tea twice daily or as per your doctor’s advice.

 Before consuming herbs for your health and wellbeing, you must be aware of their side effects too.
 Keep reading to understand if horsetail has any side effects.

 Does Horsetail Have Any Side Effects?

 Horsetail is usually available without any additives and is generally safe.
 Using it in moderation does not cause any adverse effects.
 However, it is not recommended for those with heart conditions, diabetes, and pregnant and lactating women (7).
-Long-term use of horsetail extract may also aggravate thiamine deficiency.
+Long-term use of horsetail extract may also aggravate thiaminei XCommonly known as vitamin B1, it is essential in converting nutrients to energy and ensuring proper growth and functioning of cells. deficiency.
 More research is warranted in this regard.

 If you experience any adverse reactions to horsetail, stop the intake and consult your doctor.